mhabibr02/mhabibr02/README.md

 <h2 align="center"> Summary </h2>

-I am a Data Analyst in the field of Data Scientist using software such as Python and Excel.
-I am also studying other supporting software such as Tableau, MySQL and Power BI by taking online courses and completing assignments to improve my skills with bonus certificates.
-Thus I want to gain experience and collaborate in obtaining business decisions especially in the data field.
+<p align="center" > I am a Data Analyst in the field of Data Scientist using software such as Python and Excel.
+I am also studying other supporting software such as Tableau, MySQL and Power BI by
+taking online courses and completing assignments to improve my skills with bonus certificates.
+Thus I want to gain experience and collaborate in obtaining business decisions especially in the data field.</p>

 <h2 align="center"> Portofolio </h2>